-Visitors will be restricted to those that are essential and will be required to wear a face covering, complete a health screening attestation form indicating that they are illness/symptom free, and have their temperatures taken upon arrival.
+Visitors will be restricted to those that are essential or who are permitted through the Admissions Department for the purpose of possible enrollment.
+All visitors will be required to wear a face covering, complete a health screening attestation form indicating that they are illness/symptom free, and have their temperatures taken upon arrival.